Slain Marine who cradled baby at Kabul airport loved her job - NewsBreak

 Slain Marine who cradled baby at Kabul airport loved her job

-A woman who cradled a baby in her arms at the airport and posted on social media that she loved her job.
+A Marine sergeant who cradled a baby in her arms at the airport and posted on social media that she loved her job.
 A young husband with a child on the way.
-Another man who always wanted to be in the military.
-A man who planned to become a sheriff’s deputy when his deployment ended.
-Heart-wrenching details have emerged about some of the 13 U.S. troops killed in a horrific suicide bombing at Afghanistan’s Kabul airport, which also claimed the lives of more than 160 Afghans.spectrumlocalnews.com
+A man who planned to become a sheriff's deputy when his deployment ended.
+More details emerged Saturday about some of the 13 U.S. troops killed in a horrific suicide bombing at Afghanistan's Kabul airport.
+Eleven Marines, one Navy sailor and one Army soldier were among the dead, and 18 other U.S. service members were wounded in Thursday’s bombing, which was blamed on Afghanistan’s offshoot of the Islamic State group.www.foxcarolina.com

 Comments / 0